GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

 For example, if we now wanted to remove the rows which are below the 25% percentile in the 'log2FoldChange' column, we will use the following code::

     >>> d.filter_percentile(0.25,'log2FoldChange',opposite=True)
-    #TODO: Filtered 7 features, leaving 21 of the original 28 features.
+    Filtered 7 features, leaving 21 of the original 28 features.
 Filtered inplace.

 Calling this function without the 'opposite' parameter would have removed all values except the bottom 25% of the 'log2FoldChange' column.
 When specifying 'opposite', we instead throw out the bottom 25% of the 'log2FoldChange' column and keep the rest.